 It is not just a learning and developmental culture that encourages productivity; the environment is also a significant factor.

 Make sure rooms are bright and full of light – natural light, if possible.
 A poorly lit room can lead to eye strain, which is never going to help anyone work hard.
 Make sure you choose furniture that is ergonomically designed for comfort and that the room layout is carefully considered, so employees are not traipsing from one side to another to get something from a printer.
+And finally, make sure you are keeping a safe clean environment for your workers with a UVD robot, a sick worker is not a productive one.

 This is particularly important if you have parents on your team.
 While, understandably, your business is your main priority, remembering that your staff have home lives and families that they sometimes have to prioritise is important.
 If you can allow them the time off to go to a class assembly or sports day, they will repay you by giving their all at other times.

 Flexibility goes a long way with all of your team, though.
 Do you have to work 9-5 Monday to Friday in the office, or can people work at times of their choosing, as long as they get their allotted hours done?
-Sling’s mobile time clock is a useful tool for this, allowing employees to clock in and out so you and your payroll department can keep an eye on how many hours they have worked.

 In many workplaces, there is a ‘lunch at your desk’ culture, with people working through their lunch hour and grabbing a quick snack from the vending machine and eating at their desks.
 This is actually detrimental to productivity.
 Encourage your staff to eat healthily – a filled fruit bowl in the staffroom and access to fresh drinking water all day will help – and to step away from their desk and perhaps go for a walk at lunchtime.
 They will come back feeling refreshed and ready for an afternoon of their best work.